Release Notes for Cisco Catalyst IE9300 Rugged Series Switches, Release 26.1.x

 IOS-XE 26.1.1

-There are no new hardware features introduced in this release.
+There are no new hardware features introduced in Cisco IOS-XE 26.1.1 release.

-Syslog Warning on Reload for SSH Hostkeys: After a device reload, you may observe a syslog warning indicating insufficient key length for SSH hostkeys, even if a strong RSA or EC key is configured.
+Syslog warning on reload for SSH Hostkeys: After a device reload, a syslog warning may appear indicating insufficient key length, even when a strong RSA or EC key is already configured.

 Note:

-· In the syslog warning message “crypto key generate rsa modulus <modulus-size> label <label-name>”, the <modulus-size> and <label-name> represent the actual modulus size and label configured on the device.
+· In the syslog warning message displays crypto key generate rsa modulus <modulus-size> label <label-name>, then the <modulus-size> and <label-name> represent the actual modulus size and label configured on the device.

 · The SSH keypair association configuration is done using the command: ip ssh ec|rsa <keypair-name>, where <keypair-name> corresponds to the keypair name configured on the device.